MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/3-chaincolosseum.md

 # chain colosseum
 https://phoenix.chaincolosseum.org/

+## Core Task 01

-T1.
-Proceed to connect wallet to website with a practical mental model (G1-G3) of what connecting means, why the process is what it is (different web3 apps might use different processes), understanding and avoiding risks (G4-G5), and confirming connection is successful (G3) (via the website and via MetaMask).
+*Proceed to connect wallet to website with a practical mental model (G1-G3) of what connecting means, why the process is what it is (different web3 apps might use different processes), understanding and avoiding risks (G4-G5), and confirming connection is successful (G3) (via the website and via MetaMask).*

 - After connecting the wallet, the DApp still shows "Connect wallet" option.
 It only updates this button after re-clicking the connect wallet option (violates G8).

+## Core Task 02

-T2.
-Configure wallet to connect to a desired blockchain network (start from mainnet Ethereum).
+*Configure wallet to connect to a desired blockchain network (if it is not already on this network).
 This network has to be supported by the DApp to perform transactions.
-The supported networks may be different on each DApp.
+The supported networks may be different on each DApp.*

 - (T2 prompted during T1) for the custom network requested by the site, the wallet warns that the specified network name may not match the chain ID and points to a MetaMask guide.
 This guide explains custom network and recommends several steps for verifying the network, including relying on ad-hoc Google searches.
 Many users may skip reading the guide, and may also authorize connecting to malicious networks (G5)
     - https://support.metamask.io/networks-and-sidechains/managing-networks/verifying-custom-network-information/

+## Core Task 03

-T3.
-Conduct an operation of the web3 site that does require wallet approval, configure and sign the transaction, understand and avoid risks.
-Covers token balances, gas fees, approvals, signature, confirming transaction, etc.
+*Conduct an operation of the web3 site that does require wallet approval, configure and sign the transaction, understand and avoid risks.
+Covers token balances, gas fees, approvals, signature, confirming transaction, etc.*

 - DApp option for buying a token navigates to a new website, reprompting the user to connect their wallet.
 After connecting, the new site requests to connect to a different network (same symbol but different chain ID), with similar warnings as above.
     - Users may add more networks than necessary, increasing the attack space (G5).